 +44 (0)1382 381515

-Margaret Bruce is a registered social worker having graduated from Robert Gordon University in 1995.
+Margaret began her career as a social worker having graduated from Robert Gordon University in 1995.
 She went on to work within local authority children’s services as both a social worker and team manager until 2004 when she joined the team at University of Dundee helping to develop and deliver the Graduate Certificate in Child Care and Protection.

-Margaret was one of two project officers involved in the development of Key Capabilities in Child Care and Protection (Scottish Executive 2006) which are now embedded in qualifying social work programmes across Scotland ensuring that students have core knowledge and skills in relation to child care, protection, and parenting capacity.
+Margaret was one of two project officers involved in the development of Key Capabilities in Child Care and Protection (Scottish Executive 2006) which went on to be embedded in qualifying social work programmes across Scotland ensuring that students had core knowledge and skills in relation to child care, protection, and parenting capacity.

 Margaret was seconded to the Scottish Social Services Council from 2008 to 2009 where as a Learning and Development Adviser she had a remit for early years career pathways and school care accommodation.

 Returning to Dundee University, Margaret became a lecturer on the BA (Hons) Social work and MSc Social Work at Dundee.
 Since then Margaret has held module lead responsibility for reflective practice, practice learning and critical knowledge for social work practice (assessing human behaviour).
 Margaret has programme management experience having held a 3 year position as MSc Social Work Programme Director.
 This role included chair of the MSc SW exam board and in 2015 Margaret jointly led the MSc Social Work programme through successful periodic review.